Department of Motor Vehicles launches use of communication devices for people who are deaf or hard of hearing

 A federal grant award from the Federal Motor Carrier Safety Administration (FMCSA) in the amount of $22,954 was used to purchase 11 UbiDuo devices.

 Flyers have been posted at all DMV locations to inform customers that the devices are available.
-All branch counter supervisors have completed training on how to use the UbiDuo3.
+All office supervisors have completed training on how to use the UbiDuo3.